Skip to main content

 Upper and lower limits

-The guide below just provides the general rule.
+The guidance below just provides the general rules.
 This may not provide you with the correct result if you have additional tax allowances or expenses that you can claim.
 These figures also assume that you have not given up part of your personal allowance as part of a claim to the marriage allowance.

 Not eligible for the blind person’s allowance